 The investigation thriller is practically a genre unto its own, a staple of film culture from the very beginnings of cinema.
 Dealing with themes of justice, order, and necessary violence, it is rich in fascinating and perpetually relevant ideas that directly interrogate human nature.

-In her fourth feature, English director Carol Morley approaches the heart of humanity from a completely different perspective: that of the stars.
+In her fourth feature, Out of Blue, English director Carol Morley approaches the heart of humanity from a completely different perspective: that of the stars.
 When Mike (Patricia Clarkson) investigates the murder of a renowned astrophysicist, the victim’s research into the mechanisms of black holes and alternate dimensions triggers vivid flashbacks.
 Images and moments from Mike’s own past, long ago buried and forgotten, come to the surface and shake the usually placid investigator to her core.

 Events of a personal, microscopic, or astronomical scale all blur into each other, and the usual tropes of the investigation thriller are morphed into barely recognisable shapes: the rhythm is slow but focused, as though the film was thrust into a black hole; each character is unique and magnetic, like so many planets orbiting around Mike.
 It’s an engrossing and hypnotically odd experience, obscure yet rewarding.